Khushwant Walia

 Khushwant Walia is an Indian television actor.
-He is known for playing the role of Rubel Anuj Deewan in the Star Plus' television series Pyaar Ka Dard Hai Meetha Meetha Pyaara Pyaara.
-Later Walia also joined the cast of Life OK.
+He is known for playing the role of Rubel Deewan in the Star Plus' television series Pyaar Ka Dard Hai Meetha Meetha Pyaara Pyaara.
+Later Walia also joined the cast of Life OKs Mere Rang Mein Rangne Waali.
 Walia was seen in Colors TV's Ishq Ka Rang Safed.
 He was also seen as Aarav Bharadwaj in Colors TV's Sasural Simar Ka.

-Early life

-Before acting, he was the Assistant Director in the movie Bodyguard, which starred Salman Khan and Kareena Kapoor.
-Khan suggested that he try television.